l3nz/cli-matic/README.md

 	   -?, --help

 But while we are coding this, we do not realy want to waste time writing any parsing logic.
-What we care about are functions "add-numbers" and "sub-numbers"; the rest sould just be declared externally.
+What we care about implementing are the functions "add-numbers" and "sub-numbers"; the rest should just be declared externally and/or "just happen".

-From your point of view of an application programmer, you'd like to have a function:
+From the point of view of us programmers, we'd like to have a couple of functions like:

 	(defn add-number
 		"Sums A and B together, and prints it in base `base`"